willmendesneto/willmendesneto.github.io/content/posts/jsconf-asia-2018-microfrontend-best-practices-and-more/index.md

   And here we go: this time is about a talk I gave in Singapore in the beginning of this year.
 I was asked to make a presentation about some…
 date: '2018-03-31T14:33:58.095Z'
-categories: []
-keywords: []
 path: >-
-  /blog/jsconf-asia-2018-microfrontend-best-practices-and-more
+  /posts/jsconf-asia-2018-microfrontend-best-practices-and-more
 category: "post"
-lang: end
+lang: en
 layout: post
 author: Wilson Mendes
-tags: ['wordpress', 'jekyll']
+tags: ['frontend', 'conferences', 'talks']
 ---

 And here we go: this time is about a talk I gave in Singapore in the beginning of this year.
 I was asked to make a presentation about some changes I’ve done, this time in a famous Property platform in Australia at JSConf.Asia 2018 in Singapore last January.